FC Vorskla Poltava

 FC Vorskla Poltava (ФК «Во́рскла» Полта́ва /uk/) is a Ukrainian professional football club based in Poltava.
-The team set to compete in Ukrainian First League, the second tier of Ukrainian football after relegation from Ukrainian Premier League in 2024–25.
+The team competes in the Ukrainian First League, the second tier of Ukrainian football after relegation from the Ukrainian Premier League in 2024–25.

 History

 Kolos Poltava

 The club draws its history from 1955, when on the initiative of the first secretary of the regional party cell Mikhail Stakhursky in the city of Poltava was established a football club Kolhospnyk within the republican trade union sports society Kolhospnyk.
 The same year it entered the Football Championship of the Ukrainian SSR, where it was already played by one of the older clubs from Poltava, Lokomotyv Poltava.
 Besides Kolhospnyk and Lokomotyv, at the republican level, Poltava was represented by some other sports societies before the 1950s.

 Rumors about the appearance of the new club in Poltava, based at the VSS "Kolhospnyk", started to circulate in the fall of 1954.
 Besides Mikhail Stakhursky, one of the others who initiated the creation of the club was a chairman of the regional committee of physical culture and sport Oleksandr Kobushko who until 1953 played for various Poltava teams including Dynamo and Spartak.
 On 21 December 1954 the Central Committee of the Communist Party of Ukraine and the Council of Ministers of the Ukrainian SSR published a resolution, according to which, in each region there must be created regional councils of the VSS "Kolhospnyk".
 Thus, the Kolhospnyk football team was created in the regional center.
 According to the decision of the party bodies, the future team was supposed to already have famous football players in its ranks.
 For this purpose, Kobushko traveled almost the entire USSR in search of players.
 In late autumn 1954, the newly formed team began training.
 The selection policy of the Kolhospnyk management was aimed at inviting football players from Moscow and Transcarpathia.
 The first coach was Konstantin Skrypchenko, well known to Poltava residents.
 It was with his name that the successes of Poltava Lokomotyv, which he then headed, were associated.
 The "nachalnik" of the team became Oleksandr Kobushko.
 When naming all those who contributed to the creation of the team, one cannot help but recall Petro Beznosenko, by that time deputy chairman of the Ukrainian Council of the Kolhospnyk VSS.
 Thanks to him, at the beginning of 1955, Anatoliy Zubrytsky came to Poltava, who, together with Skrypchenko, continued to “sculpt” the arriving players into the team.
 It’s not for nothing that Beznosenko is called the “godfather” of “Kolhospnyk”.

 In the early days of 1955, the regional council of the Kolhospnyk VSS was finally officially formed.
 On January 5, by order No. 4, the executive committee of the Poltava Regional Council of Workers' Deputies formed the regional council of the voluntary rural sports society "Kolhospnyk".
 This document was signed by Deputy Chairman of the Executive Committee Snihurenko.
 This order, in essence, is the birthday of “Kolhospnyk”.